-Standing on the edge of an ancient pine forest in coastal North-Western Estonia, this intimate yet spacious summer kitchen is a place for enjoying good food and beautiful sunsets with your loved ones.
-KAMP Architects’ design emphasizes continuity between interior and exterior spaces.
-Glass walls can be removed during the warmer seasons while in wintertime they provide shelter and maintain views to the surrounding landscapes.
+Stood on the edge of an ancient pine forest in coastal North-Western Estonia, this spacious yet intimate summer kitchen is a perfect spot to enjoy great food and beautiful sunsets with your loved ones.
+KAMP Architects’ design emphasises continuity between interior and exterior spaces.
+Glass walls can be removed during the warmer seasons while in wintertime they provide shelter while maintaining views of the surrounding landscapes.

-Wood has been used for both structural as well as for interior solutions.
-Dark facades help fuse the building into the pine forest, while high-quality European ash dominates the interior surfaces – floor, walls as well as the kitchen furniture.
-Dark, yet sensual brick in the cooking area resonates with the exterior walls and manifests the presence of a modern hearth within the building.
-Located on the picturesque coast of the Baltic Sea, the summer kitchen provides a warm and cosy venue for intimate family gatherings as well as for larger social festivities.
+Wood is used for the frame as well as in the interior.
+Dark facades help to seamlessly fuse the building into the pine forest, while high-quality European ash dominates the interior – the floor, the walls and the kitchen furniture.
+Dark sensuous brick of the kitchen island imitates the exterior walls and manifests the modern soul of the building.
+Located on the picturesque coast of the Baltic Sea the summer kitchen provides a warm and cosy venue for intimate family reunions or larger social gatherings.